 This is ours.

-Yoga brings the concepts and the parts
+Inspired by concepts and parts

 We breathe the stories.

 Inside of all our hearts